-Biofade is a bleaching cream on the market that claims to lighten the darker skin around your sensitive bits, such as:
+Biofade is a bleaching cream that claims to lighten the dark skin around your sensitive bits, such as:

 There are some big things that we want to point out on our Biofade review.
 According to the Biofade manufacturer, you should apply the cream directly to the area you want to lighten two times per day.
 They guarantee you’ll get great results, but don’t really specify what that means.
 While we like the versatility of this product, our biggest concern is that the manufacturer doesn’t give a full list of ingredients on their website, which seems a bit shady.

 The product is reasonably priced at $60 online, but we were bummed that there wasn’t a buy 2, get 1 free deal which is offered with a lot of bleaching products.
 What can we say?
 We’re sticklers for value.

 If you’d like to jump ahead to the conclusion of this review: click here.

 How Does BioFade Work?